ethereum/consensus-specs/specs/_features/eip7045/p2p-interface.md

-# AttSlotRange -- Networking
+# EIP7045 -- Networking

-This document contains the consensus-layer networking specification for AttSlotRange.
+This document contains the consensus-layer networking specification for EIP7045.

 The specification of these changes continues in the same format as the network specifications of previous upgrades, and assumes them as pre-requisite.